2025 India–Pakistan heat wave

-The 2025 India–Pakistan heat wave refers to an ongoing extreme weather event of abnormally high temperatures affecting the Indian subcontinent beginning in early April 2025.
+The 2025 India–Pakistan heat wave refers to a deadly extreme weather event of abnormally high temperatures that affected the Indian subcontinent beginning in early April 2025 and ending in July 2025.
 The weather phenomenon arrived earlier than the typical May–June summer heat wave season, and was characterized by temperatures significantly above seasonal averages across both nations.
-The event placed hundreds of millions of civilians under extreme thermal stress, creating widespread health concerns and agricultural disruptions throughout the region.
+The event placed hundreds of millions of people under extreme thermal stress, creating widespread health concerns and agricultural disruptions throughout the region.

 Meteorology

 The heat wave began affecting both India and Pakistan in early April 2025, with meteorological agencies in both countries reporting temperatures reaching 5-8 °C above seasonal norms.
 Weather authorities predicted the abnormal heat would persist longer than typical seasonal patterns, with the India Meteorological Department warning citizens to prepare for an "above-normal number of heatwave days" throughout April.

 Meteorologists characterized the 2025 heat wave as part of a broader pattern of changing climate conditions affecting the Indian subcontinent.
 Climate scientists identified the region as particularly vulnerable to thermal extremes, with projections suggesting that by mid-century, parts of India could be among the first global regions to experience temperatures exceeding human survivability thresholds.
 Climate experts warned that socioeconomic disparities would likely determine exposure and adaptation capacity during extreme heat events.
 Communities lacking access to adequate housing, cooling technologies, and stable income sources faced disproportionate risks from increasing thermal extremes.